 - Flag- The national flag of England is called St. George’s Cross.
 The white colour represents peace, and the red cross stands for bravery and hardiness.

 - The Royal Coat of Arms- official coat of arms of the British monarch, now Queen Elizabeth II.

-- The Royal Family, double deckers, tea- not official symbols of England, but definitely something that belongs to the country, majority of people see them as symbols of England.
+- The Royal Family, double deckers, tea- those are not official symbols of England, but they definitely belong to the country, a majority of people see them as symbols of England.

 6. Who is the head of England?
 Tell me about it.

-The head of the state is Queen Elizabeth II., however the prime minister is the one, who runs the country.
-Current prime minister is Theresa May.
+The head of the state is Queen Elizabeth II., however, the prime minister is the one, who runs the country.
+The current prime minister is Theresa May.
 She is responsible for all the decisions of the British government.

 7. Is England a multicultural country?
 Tell me about it.